American Ornithological Society: History

-Presidents of the AOU
+In 2013, the American Ornithologists' Union announced a close partnership with the Cooper Ornithological Society, including joint meetings, a centralized publishing office, and a refocusing of their respective journals to increase efficiency of research.
+In October 2016, the AOU announced that it was ceasing to operate as an independent union and was merging with the Cooper Ornithological Society to create the American Ornithological Society.

+In October 2023, the AOS announced that it was set to rename all bird species associated with individuals, aiming to eliminate names linked to figures with racist pasts.
+Aiming for more descriptive names based on habitat or physical features, the renaming process would involve public input.
+Over 100 avian species across the Americas would undergo this change, with the move eliciting mixed reactions within the birding community.

+Leadership

 Membership

 Regular membership in the AOS is open to any dues paying person with an interest in birds.
 Student rates are available for full-time students.
 Student Membership Awards of a no-cost membership are available to qualified undergraduate and graduate students who wish to pursue a career in ornithology.
 There are three higher classes of membership, Elective Member, Honorary Fellow and Fellow.

 Elective Members are selected "for significant contributions to ornithology and/or service to the Union."
 When elected, they must reside in the Western Hemisphere.
 A proposed Elective Member must be nominated by three Fellows or Elective Members and more than half of the Fellows and Elective Members must vote for the proposed member to be declared elected.

 Honorary Fellows are limited to 100 and are "chosen for exceptional ornithological eminence and must at the time of their election be residents of a country other than the United States of America or Canada."
 Nominations for Honorary Fellow are by a special committee appointed by the president or any three Fellows.
 A vote of the majority of the Fellows present at an annual meeting is required for election.
 Each Fellow may vote affirmatively for as many as there are vacancies.

 Fellows are chosen "for exceptional and sustained contributions to ornithology and/or service to the Union" and must be residents or citizens of the Western Hemisphere when elected.
 Candidates must be an Honorary Fellow or Elective Member in good standing.
 A vote of two thirds of the Fellows at an annual meeting is required for election as a Fellow.

 Publications

-The quarterly journal, The Auk, has been published since January 1884.
-The weekly journal The Condor, has been published since 1899.
+The quarterly journal, Ornithology (formerly The Auk), has been published since January 1884.
+The quarterly journal, Ornithological Applications (formerly The Condor), has been published since 1899.
 Other significant publications include the AOS Checklist of North American Birds, which is the standard reference work for the field, and a monograph series, Ornithological Monographs.